Amarkr1/Comp551_Project4/README.md

 multi_task_mn.py  - predictions on M+N dataset
 single_task_cnn.py  - predictions on single dataset
 TSNE_CNN.ipynb - For generating the tSNE plot of the single-task data
+Original paper.pdf - The main paper which we are trying to reproduce
 {Written by us}
 TSNE_CNN_MULTI.ipynb - For generating the tSNE plot of the Multi-task data
 single_task_cnn_modified.py - generating accuracy of EMNIST dataset